Manager's role in employee conflict

 Marek: Well, and we are back to square one again...

 Witold: Not necessarily!
 In fact... the two are not mutually exclusive!
-I don't know exactly how to do it yet, but it would be possible to develop some such system of information exchange, so that production gets a "tip" of what products may be needed already at the stage of our negotiations with customers...
+I don't yet know exactly how to do it, but some such system of information exchange could be developed, so that production gets a "tip" of what products may be needed already at the stage of our negotiations with customers...

 Marek: ...Well, in principle it could pass the test.
 When we don't have specific orders we replenish our inventory anyway.
 It's better to replenish them with what is most likely to sell right away... but what about all those express orders for Eve Frost...